arjunjauhari/crowdfundingML-kaggle/README.md

 Task 2
 ======
+## TODO
+Predict the category of each project.
+There are 13 categories.

-All the methods on task 2 are performed on the description data.\
+All the methods on task 2 are performed on the description data file.

 Method 1 - PCA + Spectral clustering
 ------------------------------------